You can significantly reduce water use by optimising your backwash activities and installing an efficient filtration system.

 A pool cover will also help you save money on energy and pool chemical costs, and slow down deterioration of your pool or spa.

-When choosing a pool cover, look for the Waterwise Approved and Smart Approved WaterMark symbols.
-All Waterwise Approved products have been endorsed by Water Corporation, with support from Smart Approved WaterMark - Australia's water conservation label.
+When choosing a pool cover, look for the Waterwise and Smart Approved WaterMark symbols.
+All Waterwise products have been endorsed by Water Corporation, with support from Smart Approved WaterMark - Australia's water conservation label.

 *Source: Best practice guidelines for water management in aquatic leisure centres, Sydney Water.